tlovett1/alexa-skill-test/README.md

 After install, the `alexa-skill-test` command will be available to you.

+## Command

+Alexa Skill Test works off one command:

+`alexa-skill-test [--path] [--interaction-model]`

+`--path` let's you optionally specify a relative path to your skill. `--interaction-model` let's you optionally specify a relative path to your interaction model.

 ## Usage

 Within your terminal, change directory to your valid Amazon skill.
 Your skill will need a `package.json` and a main script file.
 Run the following command:

 `alexa-skill-test`

 This starts up a local testing server using your Alexa skill.
+If you specify a relative path to an interaction model using `--interaction-model`, the app will prefill your skill intents for you.

-In your browser navigate to `http://localhost:3000`.
+In your browser, navigate to `http://localhost:3000`.
 You should see a simple UI for sending test requests to your skill.

 *Note:*